132006-bhumi/blinkit-sales/README.md

 4. To assess item visibility, customer ratings, and the distribution of products by outlet type and size.

-5. To enable filtering by outlet location type, size, and item type for deeper insights
+5. To enable filtering by outlet location type, size, and item type for deeper insights.
+# 📌 Findings and Conclusion